danielledonnelly/chill-places/README.md

-I'm terrible at navigating St. John's so I decided to create a brief [directory](https://danielledonnelly.github.io/chill-places/) of locations for myself.
+# CHILL PLACES

-This is just my personal list based off of the chill places that I've either already visited or have been recommended.
+## I'm still learning to navigate St. John's so I decided to create a brief [directory](https://danielledonnelly.github.io/chill-places/) of locations for myself.

-I define a "chill place" as somewhere I can comfortably read, work remotely, or code.
+✦ Just a list of chill places to go that I made for myself ✦ I define a "chill place" as somewhere I can comfortably read, work remotely, or code ✦ Not much else to say, just used this as an excuse to practice using Bootstrap